hal/model-graph/README.md

  }
 )

-There are three main nodes in the database:
+There are three main nodes in the graph:

 1. Resource